vlandham/biocad/app/matlab/microarray/readme.txt

               the EV syntax utilizes forward slashes (/), delimited by colons (:).
-        NOTE: When deploying C and C++ standalone applications, it is possible to run the shell script file run_tstoweb.sh on UNIX and Mac instead of setting environment variables.
+        NOTE: When deploying C and C++ standalone applications, it is possible to run the shell script file run_kstoweb.sh on UNIX and Mac instead of setting environment variables.
               See "Requirements for Standalone Applications," below.